-When we hear the word “Agile” today in terms of how it is applied to an organization, we generally think of being more nimble and faster in delivering the work we do.
-It is one of the most popular management tools for organizations that believe they need to do things quickly and be more adaptable.
+When we hear the word “Agile” today in terms of how it is applied to an organization, we generally think of being more nimble and faster in delivering our work.
+It is one of the most popular management tools for organizations seeking to do things quickly and be more adaptable.

 For many people, Agile just means working in teams to get work done.
 In this sense, it may already be happening in some parts of your organization.
-Having a few teams “working in an Agile way” may facilitate speed under the right conditions, but accomplishing this at scale is very different.
+Having a few teams “working in an Agile way” may facilitate speed under the right conditions.
+Accomplishing this at scale is very different.
 Agile as a framework is much broader than just having teams speed projects through.
 In order to scale Agility, the underlying backbone of the organization must change.
-Adjustments to critical company practices like decision making, business planning and risk management across the entire organization must be aligned to a new way of working.
+Leaders must adjust critical company practices like decision making, business planning and risk management across the entire organization and align them to a new way of working.

 When I first start talking to people about Agile, I usually get comments like: “I hear people in IT are doing this, but that won’t work here,” or, “Agile as a principle sounds great, but I don’t see how I can apply it.”
 While just about any department in an organization might have this outlook, I would like to focus on human resources in particular.
 Agile can indeed work for HR, and HR can work for Agile.
 Let’s examine three ways HR can contribute to the Agile revolution.

 1. Support other parts of the organization working in an Agile framework

 Talk the talk: In order to support the organization, it is critical to first understand the language.
 To truly provide value for your internal customer, you must use their terminology.
 For example, if the following sentence sounds like a foreign language, you may need to brush up on your Agile vocabulary: “In next week’s scrum of scrum retrospective, we will focus on grooming the backlog to get ready for the program increment planning event.”